 The theater sat vacant for more than a decade until it was purchased by Dr. Owen Williamson in 2005.
 The renovation of the building became a labor of love to honor of his late wife Claretilda.
 Starting with a leaking roof, Dr. Williamson continued to repair and repaint the theater, slowly working to bringing it back to its former glory.
 Unfortunately, over time, the project became too expensive for Dr. Williamson and it returned to vacancy once more.

-Nolbert Brown Jr.’s career spans from the creation of the iconic fictional character George Jefferson on the TV show All in the Family to writing for the stage and directing plays like The Life Story of Marvin Gaye, Bubbling Brown Sugar, and an upcoming remake of the 1959 film Imitation of Life.
+Nolbert Brown Jr. claims that his career spans from the creation of the iconic fictional character George Jefferson on the TV show All in the Family to writing for the stage and directing plays like The Life Story of Marvin Gaye, Bubbling Brown Sugar, and an upcoming remake of the 1959 film Imitation of Life.
 His work has earned him multiple Tony, Urban, and Gospel Awards.

-Brown’s philanthropy has gone towards trying to save local landmarks like the Germantown YMCA, with a $1 million donation two years before it closed in 2008, and the Lansdale Performing Arts Theater.
-His current mission is to bring the Logan Theater back as the Ceceliy Tyson Music Theater under his 501c nonprofit The American Emerald Awards Foundation.
+Brown’s alleged philanthropy has gone towards trying to save local landmarks like the Germantown YMCA, with a $1 million donation two years before it closed in 2008, and the Lansdale Performing Arts Theater.
+His current mission is to bring the Logan Theater back as the Ceceliy Tyson Music Theater under his organization The American Emerald Awards Foundation.

 Both principals overseeing the restoration project took turns showing me around the interior.
 My immediate impression was that the reactivating the building is part of a goal to bring back a component of North Philadelphia that has been buried under the long-standing stigma of divestment, minus the recently gentrifying areas in Francisville and around Temple University.